mritunjaysharma394/vowpal-wiki/using-vw-varinfo.md

     vw-varinfo -q XY your_data_set

 And vw-varinfo will output all the pairs of interactions between features in name-space X and the features in name-space Y, ordered by their relative effect.
 You may add additional parameters to pass to vw training phase.
-Ones that I find often improve the results are multiple passes: '-c --passes 20' and '--exact_adaptive_norm'.

 ## Sanity check of vw-varinfo using a contrived example